 After I clicked on Get Results, it gave me this:

 Based on this exercise, I’m coming away with this main lesson: You can’t fully trust a quick Google Search!
-As we saw, two of top three Roth IRA Calculators did not give us what we are looking for.
+As we saw, two of top three IRA Calculators did not give us what we are looking for.
 And the one that seemingly did, gave us the wrong number!

 Alvin Carlos, CFP®, CFA is an investment advisor and fee-only financial planner, in Washington, D.C that works with clients across the country.
 He has a Master’s degree in International Relations from SAIS-Johns Hopkins.
 Alvin is a partner of District Capital, a financial planning firm designed to help 30s and 40s professionals achieve their financial goals through smart investing, reducing taxes, retirement planning, and maximizing their money.
 Schedule a free discovery call to learn how we can help elevate your finances.